loadbalancerorg/lbfeedback/README.md

 # Release Notes, Known Issues and To Do

 ## v5.1.8r2-alpha (2024-02-20)
 - Linux build target: Remove accidental dependency on `glibc` by recompiling the binary using the Go-native `netgo` library instead.
-Checking the binary using `ldd` now reports "not a dynamic executable" as it should be.
+Checking the binary using `ldd` now reports "not a dynamic executable" as it should do.
 There are now no dynamic dependencies.
 - Create `build.sh` script in `agent/core` to enforce this.

 ## v5.1.8-alpha (2024-02-20)